FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 ### Part A
 ### Play with different sense-making algorithms.

+First install your camera.
+There are many tutorials out there for the Raspberry Pi Camera V2.
+The one that worked for me is this the one from [The Pi Hut](https://thepihut.com/blogs/raspberry-pi-tutorials/16021420-how-to-install-use-the-raspberry-pi-camera).

 #### OpenCV
 A more traditional to extract information out of images is provided with OpenCV.
 The RPI image provided to you comes with an optimized installation that can be accessed through python.